 Council's Long Term Financial Plan is a strategic plan providing Council with guiding principles and a financial framework to achieve sustainable financial management now and into the future for our region.
 This framework allows Council to understand what opportunities and challenges are faced by our region and sets a sustainable and financially responsible direction for the future to ensure we meet future growth needs.
-The plan provides detailed information on the assumptions, priorities and commitments that underpin the 2022/2023 Budget and Long-Term Financial Forecast.
+The plan provides detailed information on the assumptions, priorities and commitments that underpin the 2023/2024 Budget and Long-Term Financial Forecast.
 The content of this plan is in line with the items identified by the QAO as forming part of a 'better practice" long term financial plan.

-Option 1: THAT Council adopt the Financial Sustainability Policy (Attachment 1) and the Long-Term Financial Plan 2022-23 to 2031-32 (Attachment 2).
+Option 1: THAT Council adopt the Financial Sustainability Policy (Attachment 1) and the Long-Term Financial Plan 2023-24 to 2032-33 (Attachment 2).

-Option 2: THAT Council do not adopt the Financial Sustainability Policy (Attachment 1) and the Long-Term Financial Plan 2022-23 to 2031-32 (Attachment 2).
+Option 2: THAT Council do not adopt the Financial Sustainability Policy (Attachment 1) and the Long-Term Financial Plan 2023-24 to 2032-33 (Attachment 2).

-Special Meeting of Council 21 July 2021 (20-24/0355)
+Special Meeting of Council 20 July 2022 (20-24/0591)

-THAT Council adopt the Financial Sustainability Policy (Attachment 1) and the Long-Term Financial Plan 2021/2022 to 2030/2031 (Attachment 2).
+THAT Council adopt the Financial Sustainability Policy and the Long-Term Financial Plan 2022-23 to 2031-32 as attached to these minutes.